 It is caused by a member of the coronavirus family that has never been encountered before.
 It has transferred from human to humans, from human to animals, from animal to animal and from animal to human.
 The World Health Organization declared the coronavirus as an epidemic.
-This post is written in the care of my Dr Friend for the awareness of the peoples in the world.
+This post is written in the care of my Dr Friend for the awareness of the people in the world.

-The initial symptoms of coronavirus may appear between 2-14 days after exposure.
+You have heard in the daily news that the initial symptoms of coronavirus may appear between 2-14 days after exposure.
 The initial symptoms are:

 - Shortness of breath including tiredness

 Fever including tiredness and dry cough is the most common symptom of coronavirus.
 Depending on the immune system of the persons, some patients may experience a runny nose, sore throat, nasal congestion, headache, chest pain and diarrhoea.
 The above mentions are not all-inclusive please consult to a Doctor for any other symptoms that are severe or concerning.

 - The first carrier of the virus is the person.
 The virus is spread mainly from person-to-person when they are in close contact with one another.
 The virus is also spread when an infected person coughs or sneezes.